mccordgh/Defend_The_Castle/README.md

 ## Getting involved

-Feel free to download this code, play with it, and add to the game, etc!
+* Feel free to download this code, play with it, and add to the game, etc!

+* res/textures/tiles.png and snow_expansion.png have a ton of extra assets to crop and insert in to the game!